apallier/testing-traductions/approche-contextuelle-test-automatique/chap-0-intro.md

-# Une approche du Test automatique contexto-guidé
+# Une approche contextuelle du Test automatique

 > A Context-Driven Approach to Automation in Testing